-- Apply a new approach to conventional care that uses a link between systems medicine and integrated care with the aim to deliver personalized healthcare for patients suffering chronic diseases.
+The Synergy-COPD project seeks to foster a convergence between basic and clinical sciences.
+It applies a new approach to conventional care that links Systems Medicine and integrated care with the aim to deliver personalized healthcare for patients suffering chronic diseases.

 Chronic obstructive pulmonary disease (COPD) is an umbrella term used to describe lung disease associated with lung airflow blockage and breathing-related problems.
 Causes are destruction of lung tissue leading to collapse of airways (emphysema) and/or inflammation of the airway (chronic bronchitis).
 Tobacco use is a major factor causing COPD, but other lung irritants, such as pollution (biofuels), dust (asbestos, cement) or chemicals are important factors in developing countries.
 It is a complex, multi-component disease affecting not only the respiratory system but also the cardiovascular, metabolic, muscle and skeletal systems.
 COPD is preventable, but not curable.